MicrosoftDocs/visualstudio-docs/docs/debugger/debugger-tips-and-tricks.md

 ![Move the Execution Pointer](../debugger/media/dbg-tour-move-the-execution-pointer.gif "Move the Execution Pointer")

 By changing the execution flow, you can do things like test different code execution paths or rerun code without restarting the debugger.
+For more information, see [Move the exeuction pointer](../debugger/move-the-execution-pointer-with-the-debugger.md).

 > [!WARNING]
 > Often you need to be careful with this feature, and you see a warning in the tooltip.
 You may see other warnings, too.
 Moving the pointer cannot revert your app to an earlier application state.